apache/daffodil/README.md

 ## Getting Help

-For questions, we can be reached at the dev@daffodil.apache.org or user@daffodil.apache.org mailing lists or in #Daffodil on [ASF HipChat](https://www.hipchat.com/gJt9EQs5l).
+For questions, we can be reached at the dev@daffodil.apache.org or users@daffodil.apache.org mailing lists.
 Bugs can be reported via the [Daffodil JIRA](https://issues.apache.org/jira/projects/DAFFODIL).

 ## License